MarySeph/MarySeph.github.io/04 crafts/04.0 web dev/maryseph-site/About MarySeph.md

 - [[Crochet Bath Set Collection (WIP)]]
 #### Other
 - Create status.cafe account and add to site

+### Site History
+This website was born in October 2024 and was hosted in Neocities till January 27th where I changed hosts to Github Pages.

+### Content Disclaimer
+The information in this website is intended for teen audiences and up mostly due to the complexity of the content.

+### Copyright Policy
+Pending.
+Will probably switch to MIT License.

 ### Color schemes
 #### Light Mode